fabrizionastri/django_htmx_challenge/README.md

 This tech stack is a potential solution for the FlexUp MVP project, prioritizing basic functionalities while minimizing the front-end development workload.
 The UI/UX may be enhanced in later phases.

 The purpose of this test is to assess your proficiency with the mentioned technologies and your ability to work with a simple front-end application.
-Please aim to complete the test within 4 hours.
+If you are already familiar with these technologies, should should aim to complete the test within 4 hours.

-### App specifications / coding exercise
+## App specifications / coding exercise

 The root folder contains a simple stand-alone `calculator.html` page, in which the user can enter a product with the name, price and tax information.
 The unique feature of this page is that users can provide any two of the three numerical values (price excluding tax, price including tax, and tax rate), and the JavaScript will automatically calculate the third value.